-There are more than 120 exchange-traded funds (ETFs) that invest in or hold commodities, such as gold, silver, aluminum, copper, heating oil, light crude, natural gas, RBOB gasoline, corn, soybeans, sugar, wheat, and zinc.
-Many commodity ETFs own futures contracts to gain their commodities positions; others, such as the SPDR Gold Shares (GLD), own the physical commodity.
-Special tax rules apply to commodity ETFs; the legal structure of the commodity ETFs and the type of ETF—futures-contracts or physical commodity--affects the tax results to investors.
+There are more than 125 exchange-traded funds (ETFs) that invest in or hold commodities, such as gold, silver, aluminum, copper, heating oil, light crude, natural gas, RBOB gasoline, corn, soybeans, sugar, wheat, and zinc.
+Many commodity ETFs own futures contracts to gain their commodities positions, while others own the physical commodity.
+Special tax rules apply to commodity ETFs: The legal structure of the commodity ETFs and the type of ETF—futures-contracts or physical commodity—affects the tax results to investors.

 Holding commodity ETFs

 Depending on how the ETF is structured, you may have annual income tax issues even though you do not sell your shares.
 A commodity ETF that is structured like a partnership and owns futures contracts in commodities presents special tax rules for its investors.
 Each year, investors are required to report the ETF’s capital gains at a hybrid rate of 60% long-term and 40% short-term gains.
 This is so regardless of actual distributions from the ETF.
 Investors may also have interest income from the ETFs.
 Futures-contracts ETFs provide investors with a Schedule K-1 rather than a Form 1099 to report the capital gains allocated to them each year.